-Neglecting your cyber security is an extremely high-risk gamble that can result in disaster and even closure for your business.
+Neglecting your cyber security is an extremely high-risk gamble that can result in disaster as you will inevitably become a victim of cyber crime.
 Even if you aren’t a digital business, if you have some form of IT at your business (which you probably do) such as email, cyber criminals will not hesitate to target you, no matter your size or the industry you work in.

 No business is too small to be targeted…

 Small businesses tend to be the most common victims of cyber crime.
 Cyber criminals specifically target small businesses because, unlike large companies, they generally have weak cyber security.
 This can be due to budgetary constraints or small business owners’ misjudged belief that their business offers no value to cyber criminals and thus are not targeted.